Ad Astra Rocket Company: 200 kW engine

 Ad Astra Rocket Company developed the VX-200, a full-scale prototype of the VASIMR engine intended for ground testing.
 The company successfully tested the prototype in September 2009.
-Following the test, the company will begin preparations for the VF-200-1, the first flight unit.
+Following the test, the company began preparations for the VF-200, the first flight unit.
 The VASIMR technology could be useful in the near future for interplanetary space travel.
-The VASIMR design would be capable of reducing the trip from Earth to Mars to less than four months, whereas current chemical rockets would take around eight months for one-way transit, making the round-trip mission longer than 2 years.
+The VASIMR design would be capable of reducing the trip from Earth to Mars to less than four months, whereas chemical rockets would take around eight months for one-way transit, making the round-trip mission longer than 2 years.
 A nuclear-powered VASIMR engine could shorten the round-trip in-flight time into under five months, while smaller scale solar powered engines could tug satellites through different orbits and deliver loads to the moon.

 As of October 2010, the company is aiming to offer the technology for space tug missions to help "clean up the ever-growing problem of space trash."

 As of July 2012, a recent test phase of the VX-200 has demonstrated a ten percent increase in efficiency at intermediate levels of specific impulse, indicating that an operational version would both increase payload mass and decrease trip times.
 The "efficiency improvements were achieved through design improvements in critical engine components, 'fine-tuning' the radio-frequency power system settings, and upgrades to the software that controls the engine during startup and firing."

 As of June 2013, Ad Astra completed a formal Preliminary Design Review (PDR) on the VF-200 engine, as a critical milestone on the development pathway to testing the VF-200 on a multi-month test on the International Space Station.

 By July 2021, Ad Astra had completed multiple long-duration engine firings on the upgraded VF-200SS engine, with a continuous firing of 100 hours at 100 KW planned as the last test before testing in space, which could occur as early as 2023.